Adelina Rodriguez

 Adelina Galang Santos Rodriguez (August 6, 1920 – September 30, 2021), sometimes referred to by her initials ASR, was a Filipino politician and civil leader who served as the first woman Mayor of Quezon City from 1976 to 1986.
 She also distinguished herself in charity work especially her programs for the Philippine Red Cross.
 She was married to Isidro Rodriguez, a softball official and former Governor of Rizal.

+In July 1986, Rodriguez participated in a coup attempt against the Aquino administration at the Manila Hotel.

 Early life and education

 Adelina Galang Santos was born on August 6, 1920 in Manila to Eleuterio Cacnio Santos and Virginia Espiritu Galang.
 She completed her primary education at Assumption Convent at Herran, Manila and high school education at the College of the Holy Ghost in Manila.
 She then attended University of Santo Tomas, where she was proclaimed "Miss Education" and completed her Home Economics degree.
 In the 1960s, Rodriguez was active in the post-war relocation projects of the People's Homesite and Housing Corporation in Quezon City.